 Security Doesn't Let You Download SpyHunter or Access the Internet?

 Solutions: Your computer may have malware hiding in memory that prevents any program, including SpyHunter, from executing on your computer.
 Follow to download SpyHunter and gain access to the Internet:

 - Use an alternative browser.
 Malware may disable your browser.
 If you're using IE, for example, and having problems downloading SpyHunter, you should open Firefox, Chrome or Safari browser instead.

 - Use a removable media.
 Download SpyHunter on another clean computer, burn it to a USB flash drive, DVD/CD, or any preferred removable media, then install it on your infected computer and run SpyHunter's malware scanner.

 - Start Windows in Safe Mode.
 If you can not access your Window's desktop, reboot your computer in 'Safe Mode with Networking' and install SpyHunter in Safe Mode.

 - IE Users: Disable proxy server for Internet Explorer to browse the web with Internet Explorer or update your anti-spyware program.
 Malware modifies your Windows settings to use a proxy server to prevent you from browsing the web with IE.

 If you still can't install SpyHunter?
 View other possible causes of installation issues.

-Google Redirect Virus creates the following registry entries:
+Google Redirect Virus creates the following registry entry or registry entries: